-This decision model transcends short-term earnings and cash flow management, and allows minimization of the consumption of time, energy and materials (measured as cost) over the long term.
+This decision model transcends short-term earnings and cash flow management, and allows minimization of the consumption of time, energy, and materials (measured as cost) over the long-term.
 This is arguably a major goal of sustainability.
-This theory is a risk management concept that combines a variety of unpredictable factors (contributing to an asset's obsolescence) to take advantage of repeatable historical patterns, much in the way that insurance works.
-It is an example of the actuarial toolkit applied in a new setting to manage risk and potentially recover vast operational efficiencies in the industrial management of physical assets.
+This theory is a risk management concept that combines a variety of unpredictable factors (contributing to an asset's obsolescence) to take advantage of a repeatable historical pattern, much in the way that insurance works.